tools-js/tools-js.github.io/Contributing.md

 ## Helping with anything else

 Hopefully enough information has been provided [above](#anatomy-of-the-project) for you to understand what each of the files does.
 Feel free to help out in any way you can!
+If you have questions, please open them in issues.